microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 ### Tips

 ```
-Prepare your data carefully.
-The quality of the data will directly affect the performance of the copilot.
-Promptflow had prepared rich and insightful document in the `./docs` folder, so we vectorized it as the context for our copilot.
-Meanwhile, we filter out the image files which cannot be vectorized and some markdown files that contains no meaningful information.
+Currently, the volume of test data generated cannot be directly manipulated by the user.
+Instead, it is contingent upon the number of segments your documents are divided into.
+This segmentation can be adjusted by modifying the 'document_chunk_size' and 'document_chunk_overlap' parameters in your config.yml file.
+Additionally, you have the option to alter the 'temperature' parameter of the LLM tool within the 'gen_test_data' example flow.
+By executing the 'gen_test_data' script multiple times, you can indirectly increase the quantity of test data produced.
 ```

 ## Step 2: Generate synthetic test data

-To ensure the quality of the promptflow copilot, we need to test it on a large set of data.
-The test data could be from the real user cases, like questions posted on stackoverflow.
-However, the test data from real user cases is usually lack of amount and comprehensiveness.
-Therefore, we need to generate synthetic test data to cover more scenarios.
+To ensure the quality of the promptFlow copilot, it's imperative to conduct extensive testing using a broad dataset.
+Ideally, this dataset would consist of real user inquiries, such as those found on platforms like StackOverflow.
+However, real-world cases often fall short in both quantity and diversity.
+To address this gap, the creation of synthetic test data is necessary to encompass a wider array of scenarios.

-Promptflow had prepared detailed guidelines on how to generate synthetic test data for your documents by leveraging the capabilities of LLM.
-For detailed steps, you can reference [this doc](../../../docs/how-to-guides/generate-test-data.md).
+Promptflow has provided comprehensive guidelines for generating synthetic test data using Large Language Models (LLMs).
+For step-by-step instructions, please refer to the document available at [here](../../../docs/how-to-guides/generate-test-data.md).

-Create a new Data asset in your workspace if your want to evaluate your copilot with the test data in azure.
+To facilitate evaluation of your copilot in Azure, consider creating a new Data Asset in your workspace specifically for this purpose.

 ### Tips